luna215/signoz.io/docs/instrumentation/nestjs.md

 Step 3.
-Import the tracer module where your app starts
+On `main.ts` file or file where your app starts import tracer using below command.
+Note that **this should be the first line in your main application file**.

 ```jsx
 const tracer = require('./tracer')